FC Chayka Peschanokopskoye

 FC Chayka Peschanokopskoye («Чайка» (Песчанокопское)) is a Russian football team from Peschanokopskoye.

 History

 It was founded in 1997.
 Before the 2016–17 season, it was licensed to play in the third-tier Russian Professional Football League.
 On 24 May 2019, they secured first place in the South zone of the PFL and their first-ever promotion to the Russian Football National League.
 On 2 July 2021, Russian Football Union decided to relegate Chaika from FNL back to PFL for the 2021–22 season for fixing games in the 2018–19 season.

+On 8 June 2024, Chayka secured a second-place finish in the Russian Second League Division A Gold Group and return to the second-tier Russian First League for the 2024–25 season.

 Current squad

-As of 22 February 2023, according to the official Second League website.
+As of 11 September 2025, according to the official First League website.

+Notable players

+Had international caps for their respective countries.
+Players whose name is listed in bold represented their countries while playing for Chayka.